Graph Databases introduces graphs and graph databases to

-Graph Databases is written by Ian Robinson, Jim Webber, and Emil Eifrém, graph experts and enthusiasts at Neo Technology, creators of Neo4j, the world’s leading graph database.
+Graph Databases is written by Ian Robinson, Jim Webber, and Emil Eifrém, graph experts and enthusiasts at Neo4j, Inc., creators of Neo4j, the world’s leading graph database.

 Table of Contents